chmerdon/GradientRobustMultiPhysics.jl/docs/src/functionoperators.md

     Especially note the operators Reconstruction...{FEType} operators that allow to evaluate operators of some reconstructed version of a vector-valued testfunction that maps its discrete divergence to the divergence and so allows e.g. gradient-robust discretisations with classical non divergence-conforming ansatz spaces.
 So far such operators are available for the vector-valued Crouzeix-Raviart and Bernardi--Raugel finite element types.

+!!! note

+    As each finite element type is transformed differently from the reference domain to the general domain, the evaluation of each function operator has to be implemented for each finite element class.
+    Currently, not every function operator works in any dimension and for any finite element.
+More evaluations are added as soon as they are needed (and possibly upon request).

 ```@autodocs
 Modules = [GradientRobustMultiPhysics]